 During the business session, members:

-approved the disaffiliation of nine churches and the closing of two churches;;
+approved the disaffiliation of 18 churches and the closing of 2 churches;

-One person was ordained into the Order of Elder, and four persons were commissioned as provisional elders.
-Eleven pastors retired, and five were recognized for achieving their 50th anniversary in ministry.
-Forty-five clergy and clergy spouses who died in the past year were remembered during the memorial service.
+Three persons were ordained into the Order of Elder, one person was commissioned as provisional elder, and one person was commissioned as provisional deacon.
+Twenty pastors retired, and seven were recognized for achieving their 50th anniversary in ministry.
+Forty-six clergy and clergy spouses who died in the past year were remembered during the memorial service.

 As Bishop Graves closed the 2022 Annual Conference session he acknowledged that, like Jeremiah, life is hard and messy.
 He read Jeremiah: 20:7-18 and asked, “Are there days where you feel like Jeremiah?”

 While all have had those feelings, he encouraged South Georgia laity and clergy to “chill out and do our work.”